Hiboy Max Review

 Much like the handgrips, the deck is covered with rubber matting.

 There’s enough space on the deck for you to stand with one foot facing forwards and the other pulled in perpendicular to it.
 Hiboy states that the deck is wider than your average budget scooter but I measured it up against a couple of our GoTrax and Turboant models and they are all roughly the same size.

 The side of the deck is lined with blue LEDs, and although they are not the brightest, they add a bit of style.

-The good thing about having solid tires is that they are flat resistant so there is little concern about the hassle of replacements or repairs.
+The good thing about having solid tyres is that they are flat resistant so there is little concern about the hassle of replacements or repairs.

-However, the 8.5 inch solid tires also have zero cushioning despite being designed with a honeycomb pattern.
-As a result, the MAX fails to deliver comfort, forcing you to ride on only immaculate roads and sidewalks.
-To put the profile and performance of these tires into perspective, they are about the worst you can get, sitting just behind the Segway Ninebot Air T15.
+However, the 8.5 inch solid tyres also have zero cushioning despite being designed with a honeycomb pattern.
+As a result, the MAX fails to deliver comfort, forcing you to ride on only immaculate roads and pavements.
+To put the profile and performance of these tyres into perspective, they are about the worst you can get, sitting just behind the Segway Ninebot Air T15.